pedrofrohmut/todos-csharp/MISSIONS.md

 - [x] (18/10/2022) [Refactor] Remove ! from WebIOs changing the useCases signatures
 - [x] (21/10/2022) [Refactor] Use ExceptionHandler Middleware and remove try/catch from ApiControllers
 - [x] (24/10/2022) [Fix] Change the 204 to 404 where cannot find for get
-- [ ] (08/10/2022) [Fix] Discover how to make stupid csharp framework give 404 for route not found, as any normal framework should, instead of 405 for some reason.

 ## DOCs